 What to pack for the Hospital or Birthing Center

+If you’re not sure what to pack for delivery, read through our baby delivery checklist.
 When the time arrives you’ll want to be prepared.
 Having all your creature comforts ready is only the beginning of what you’ll need to pack for your child’s birth, stay at the hospital/Birthing Center and bringing baby home.
 It’s a good idea to create a list and pack it all up by your 8th month of pregnancy.

-What to pack for labor and delivery:
+What to pack for delivery and labor:

 - Your birth plan (if you have one)